 Field Recording Sourcebook..

-Note in the above chart that the responce at zero degrees polar is plus 5 rather that a customary zero.
-I can only speculate that Rode marketing is attempting to "suggest" forward gain with their microphone.
+Note in the above chart that the responce at zero degrees polar is plus 5 rather that a customary zero (see also the Rode NT1).
+I can only speculate that Rode marketing is attempting to "suggest" forward gain with their microphones.
 I find this plot deceptive and have digitized the curves to fix the deception.

 KJS 04/2025